Topics covered: Wave-Particle Duality of Radiation and Matter

 Let's pick up from where we were on Friday.

 We had discovered the nucleus.
 Now we were faced with the problem, as all the scientific community was in 1911, in trying to understand the structure of the atom.

 And so, in order to apply that equation of motion, we needed a model for the atom.
 And what was the simplest and most obvious thing to do was to suggest the planetary model.

 After all, that is how the astronomical bodies moved around the sun.
-And so the model that is set up is one where this electron has a uniform circular motion around the nucleus with a well-defined radius, which we called R star.
-We said that given this, the acceleration was a constant.
+And so the model that is set up is one where this electron has a uniform circular motion around the nucleus with a well-defined radius, which we called r star.

-The linear velocity over R. We plugged that into F=ma, put in the Coulomb force, and from that were able to calculate the kinetic energy of that electron going around the nucleus.
+The linear velocity over r.
+We plugged that into F equals, put in the Coulomb force, and from that we were able to calculate the kinetic energy of that electron going around the nucleus.

 Well, the reason I want to calculate the kinetic energy from this model is because I want to ultimately calculate the total energy.
 And why I want to calculate the total energy is going to be obvious in just a few minutes.